Skip to main content

 Show answer

-A radial survey records the distances and true bearings of several points from a single central station.
-The data is usually given as a table or a diagram.
+A radial survey (also called a plane-table survey) records the distances and true bearings of several points from a single central station.
+It is the standard way to fix the positions of features around one observation point, and the data is given as a table or a diagram.
+Once plotted, every point sits at a known distance and bearing from the centre, so any two points and the centre form a triangle you can solve.

 Show answer